The Unexpected World of Tofu

 Familiarize yourself with all the useful terms for soybean products:

 When you heat up soy milk, there will be a thin layer of film that forms at the surface.
 That film is called yuba.
 There is fresh yuba and dried yuba.
 You can eat fresh yuba (which is chewier than tofu but has a similar flavor) just like sashimi with soy sauce, and use the dried kind in cooking.
-Yuba is a delicacy in some places in Japan, such as in Kyoto.
+In Kyoto, yuba is considered to be a delicacy.

 Text: Vivian Morelli